dotkay/Courses/machine_learning/week1/Notes.md

 E = the experience of playing many games of checkers
 T = the task of playing checkers.
 P = the probability that the program will win the next game.

+#### Types of Machine Learning problems:

+There are two main categories of Machine Learning problems.
+* Supervised Learning
+* Unsupervised Learning

+#### Supervised Learning